-- Every state has its’ own laws, but it is recommended that everyone under the age of 16 wear a life jacket
+- Every state has its’ own laws, but it’s recommended that everyone under the age of 16 wear a life jacket

 - It is important that life jackets are appropriate for age, weight, boat size, and boating operation

-- Make sure that the vessel is stocked with enough life jackets for every single person aboard
+- Make sure that the vessel is stocked with enough life jackets for every person aboard

 - Obey all State laws

 - Keep a safe distance at all times

 - Wear eye protection when lighting fireworks

 - Never point fireworks at yourself or others

 If you sustain an injury that needs medical attention such as a bad sunburn, minor eye injury or burns – seek care at one of ClearChoiceMD’s Urgent Care locations.
 All centers are open over the holiday and holiday weekend.
 Have a happy, fun, SAFE 4th of July!